-Policy analysts—like sociology majors, rely on strong writing skills to represent the findings of their research and convince legislators and the public of the viability of their recommendations.
+Policy analysts—like sociology majors—rely on strong writing skills to represent the findings of their research and convince legislators and the public of the viability of their recommendations.

-Public Relations (PR) Specialists
+Public Relations (PR) Specialist

 PR specialists need to be the ultimate communicators.
 As such, they must have the sociology major's ability to understand an audience and its attitudes, needs, and preferences.
-Writing skills are critical for crafting high impact press releases.
+Writing skills are critical for crafting high-impact press releases.

 Public relations staff must have the interpersonal skills to talk to the media and convince them to cover stories about their client or organization.
 They need to convey ideas clearly to staff and clients and engender support and consent for their ideas.

-Social workers apply the knowledge of social dynamics and social institutions learned as a sociology major to assess client issues and help resolve problems.
+Social workers apply the knowledge of social dynamics and social institutions learned as a sociology major to assess client issues and help to resolve problems.
 They make referrals to appropriate community agencies to leverage resources on behalf of individuals and families.

-Survey researchers and pollsters measure attitudes and opinions in areas familiar to the sociology major like social and political issues, health, culture, and consumer products.
+Survey researchers and pollsters measure attitudes and opinions in areas familiar to the sociology major, like social and political issues, health, culture, and consumer products.
 They carefully compose survey questions to elicit clear answers.
 Survey researchers use the data collection and statistical analysis techniques that sociology majors learn.
 They write and present reports to share their findings with clients.